mayurpy02/mayurpy.github.io./_posts/2025-03-20-my-first-post.md

 categories: tech blog
 ---

 Welcome to my blog!
-Here, I’ll write about my journey in **embedded systems**, tech projects, and random thoughts.
+Here, I’ll write about my journey in **embedded systems**, tech, life  and random thoughts.

 *Stay tuned for more updates!* 🚀